futurestages/npcmusical/docs/technical.md

 > **The most important consideration for any experience like *Non-Player Character* is ensuring dedicated, private WiFi Router for the Staff that is capable of supporting a half a dozen wireless devices.**

 ### Wish List from Creative Team
-These are items that will need to be sourced or imported for the performance.
-The Creative Team has been able to transport some of these items in the past, but often at more considerable cost to venue than acquiring on the ground.
-We encourage dialogue early and often about how to set the show and our venue partners up for success.
+These are items the performance requires:
 - [ ] Dedicated wifi network for headsets with high speed internet (at least 25mbps, ideally 100mbps+)
-- [ ] High powered PC for projection with OBS downloaded and ethernet connection to high speed internet (200mbps+ desired)
+- [ ] The on-site PC used for projections needs a web browser and ethernet connection to high speed internet (200mbps+ desired)
-- [ ] Six (6) stand-alone headsets (either Quest 2, Quest 3, Quest Pro, or AVP) and charging cables
 - [ ] Dedicated power strip to stage floor/area
 - [ ] Small Table on stage floor/area
 - [ ] Line-out from stage floor/area to sound system (Venue specific: ¼ INCH CABLES TO LINE INPUTS ON MIXER?
 STAGE BOX?
 DI BOXES?)
+- [ ] 6 x stand-alone headsets (either Quest 2, Quest 3, Quest Pro, or AVP) and charging cables

+The Creative Team has been able to transport some of these items in the past, but often at more considerable cost to venue than sourcing locally.
+We encourage dialogue early and often about how to set the show and our venue partners up for success.
 - [ ] Two (2) Computer Monitor (24" preferred) with powercable(s) and HDMI
 - [ ] Midi Keyboard (61 KEY MINIMUM, M-AUDIO, ARTURIA, NOVATION, ADDITIONAL CC CONTROLLERS - FADERS, KNOBS, TRANSPORT)
 - [ ] Keyboard Pedal & Power Cable